Immune globulin/hyaluronidase human, recombinant (By injection)

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

-- Storage instructions: Store the medicine in the original container in the refrigerator or at room temperature.
+- Store the medicine in its original container in the refrigerator for up to 36 months or at room temperature for up to 3 months during the first 24 months from the manufacturing date printed on the carton.
 Protect it from light.
 Do not freeze.
 Do not put the medicine back in the refrigerator after you let it warm to room temperature.

 Drugs and Foods to Avoid: